gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 #### Stop the downstream flow

-If any of the test (and as a result the Job running the test) fails the Stage is considered as failed.
+If any of the test (and as a result the Job running the test) fails, the Stage is considered as failed.
 This causes the flow to stop as expected.

 [](/images/blog/run-x-instance/5.png)

 #### Consolidated Test Report

-Once all the Jobs are done running Go consolidates test reports & shows the result at stage level for easy consumption.
+Once all the Jobs are done running, Go consolidates test reports & shows the result at stage level for easy consumption.

 [](/images/blog/run-x-instance/7.png)